DBC-SF/mentorship-wiki/onboarding.md

 are entitled to additional savings!
 * **_Moving Services_** – Receive a 15% discount on hourly rates for local moves and 58% minimum discount for
 interstate and international moves.

-### 2. How do I enter time when working in multiple circles as a mentor, interviewer, and/or Phase 0 guide?

-You need to carefully track and separate the hours that you work for each circle.
-Code each increment of time to the appropriate cost center.

-When working as a mentor, code that time to the Local Circle cost center:
-- New York: UY7258
-- San Francisco: UY7199
-- Chicago: UY7200

-When working as an interviewer, code that time to the Admissions cost center: UY708842

-When working as a Phase 0 guide, code that time to the Phase 0 cost center: UY708833

-Note that your primary focus should be on finding a full-time job, so your total hours should stay at or below 20 hours per week.
-If you are scheduled to work in excess of 20 hours during any given week, please reach out to your Local Lead Link for guidance.